 Cross-selling works when you recommend an item that complements one already in a shopper’s cart.
 If you’re selling t-shirts, for example, cross-sell matching trousers and jewelry to increase average order value.

-Upselling, on the other hand, promotes a higher priced product similar to the one a shopper has already added to their cart.
-In the example below, LastObject uses a pop-up to promote its XL pack of swabs—a more expensive product than the one already in my cart:
+Upselling, on the other hand, promotes a higher-priced product similar to the one a shopper has already added to their cart.
+In the example below, sustainable brand Helm Boots uses a pop-up to promote its complementary accessories and care products.